AndrewSchoneman/Photo-Album/README.md

 Running the tests

 The tests can by run in the PhotoAlbumTest.py file.
 All you need to do is run that file and you'll see the test outputs.
-Break down into end to end tests
-Explain what these tests test and why

-Give an example
-And coding style tests
-Explain what these tests test and why
+There are 25 tests and they test all aspects of the program.

+They build up from the more basic functions all way to the most complicated ones which are the drivers of the program.
+For example there is an important function in the program which checks to make sure that the user has input a valid photo album to view.
+The tests check to see what happens when the checker gets bad inputs until it gets a good input as well as if it exits the program correctly given the quit command.

 Authors